Quick & Spicy Weeknight Favorite

 • While they’re baking, make the spicy sauce.
 Add all of the bang bang sauce ingredients to a small bowl and mix until combined.
 Drizzle some of the creamy sauce over the salmon bites before serving and serve extra sauce on the side.

 • To make salmon bowls, add my favorite coconut rice to the bottom of a serving bowl.
-Top it with the bang bang salmon bites, roasted veggies or cucumber salad (Note 3), green onions, and toasted sesame seeds.
+Top it with the bang bang salmon bites, roasted veggies or cucumber salad (recipe in notes), green onions, and toasted sesame seeds.
 Drizzle a generous helping bang bang sauce on top.

 Last step!
 If you make this, please leave a review letting us know how it was!